octodb/docs/examples/xamarin.md

     // the user is already logged in. show the main screen ...
 } else {
-    // the user is not logged in. show the login screen ...
+    // the user is not logged in. show the login screen (and do not access the database!)
+    ...
     // wait until the login is successful db.OnReady(() => {
-        // the log in was successful. show the main screen ...
+        // the log in was successful. show the main screen (the app can access the database now) ...
     });
 }